Elise Payzan-Le Nestour

 Work in Progress

-Somatic markers associated with excessive gambling, with Nina Sooter, Andrea Tugnoli, and Giuseppe Ugazio
+Somatic markers underlying harmful gambling, with Nina Sooter, Andrea Tugnoli, and Giuseppe Ugazio

 Pavlovian “Sign-tracking” Influences Repeated Risk-Taking in Humans, with Samuel Thelaus and Bernard Balleine